cmocka 2.0.0

 [in]epsilonThe epsilon used as margin for float comparison.

-Assert that the specified value is not smaller than the minimum and and not greater than the maximum.
+Assert that the specified float value is smaller than the minimum or greater than the maximum.

 The function prints an error message to standard error and terminates the test by calling fail() if value is not in range.